 - Rental car reimbursement

-The 2020 J.D.
+The 2021 J.D.
 Power U.S. Auto Insurance Study ranks Texas Farm Bureau as the top provider in Texas.
-The 2019 U.S. Auto Insurance Study found that Texas Farm Bureau had an average annual premium of $926, which is lower than average.
-Texas Farm Bureau also offers discounts for multiple policies or cars, safe driving, and more.
+Texas Farm Bureau offers discounts for multiple policies or cars, safe driving, and more.

-Although Texas Farm Bureau doesn’t offer online quotes, you can obtain a quote over the phone at 800-772-6535 or from the nearest Texas Farm Bureau agent.
+Although Texas Farm Bureau doesn’t offer online quotes, you can obtain a quote over the phone or from the nearest Texas Farm Bureau agent.

 |Offers some of the lowest rates in the state||Must be a Farm Bureau member|